Samsung Pay Card Terms

 The loaded funds are used to issue e-money which is loaded onto your Curve e-money account and is then used to pay for the transaction made with your Samsung Pay Card.
 If your selected payment card account has insufficient funds or declines the transaction for any other reason, the transaction will be declined.

-In case Curve receives a decline from the payment card selected in the Curve app, we try to process the transaction from the cards that you have set as your default or back up cards (when functionality is available).
+In case Curve receives a decline from the payment card selected in the Curve app, we try to process the transaction from the cards that you have set as your default or back up cards including your Curve rewards card (when functionality is available).

 You can add multiple payment cards to the Curve app and change the selected payment card at any time using the Curve app.
 To clarify, this can not be done through your Samsung Pay app.
 If you change to a different payment card in Samsung pay app, it will not change the payment card in the Curve app.